SurfPrep Sander – What you need to get started!

 SurfPrep Interface Pad

-I love this thing!
-Basically it turns your film sheets into a foam pad!
-I’m not exactly sure what the density is compared to the foam pads, but it’s very similar to the 1/2″ foam pads.
+I love the interface pad in conjunction with regular sheet abrasives!
+Basically it turns your film sheets or sanding screens into a foam pad!
+I’m not exactly sure what the density is compared to the foam pads, but it’s slightly more dense than the 1/2″ foam pads.

-So you can attach the soft (grey) interface pad to the sander, and then attach a film sheet of your choice to the interface pad.
+You can attach the soft (grey) interface pad to the sander, and then attach an abrasive of your choice to the interface pad.
 Voila!
 You have a foam pad with your choice of grit!

 surfprep interface pads with attached surfprep foam pad

-Update: Check out my SurfPrep Vacuum POV-8 review here to learn all about it and if it’s the right investment for you.
+Update: I recently bought the SurfPrep Vacuum POV-8, to review it.
+Make sure to check out our SurfPrep Vacuum POV-8 review here to learn all about it and if it’s the right investment for you.

 surfprep sander with shop vacuum flex hose attachment